 In the U.S., FHC initiated the FC2 College Health Mini-Grant Program in early 2013.
-The objective is to create awareness and sexual health knowledge that results in online/in store retail purchasing by young women and men.
+The objective is to create awareness and sexual health knowledge that results in FC2 online/in-store retail purchases by young women and men.
 Education and training is the key content element for this program, similar to the public sector.
 College health and wellness centers were contacted and advised that they could apply to participate in the FC2 Program.
-If accepted, FHC would provide a mini-grant (\$50-\$500) and related education and training materials to help start or enhance an on-campus FC2 program.
-Grants would be awarded based on a school's intention to (1) raise awareness of FC2 on campus, (2) increase access to FC2 on campus, and (3) enhance students' capacity to effectively and accurately use FC2.
-The pilot regions for The FC2 College Campus Program were determined through selection of the following four American College Health Associations Regional Affiliates: New England, New York, South and South West College Health Associations.
-In total 30 colleges were chosen to receive grants for The FC2 College Campus Program, including Colgate University, Tulane University and Duke University plus student groups from institutions such as Boston College and University of Florida.
-Due to the pilot program's success, the program has been implemented for the 2014 - 2015 academic year with 20 schools chosen to receive grants between \$500 and \$1,000.
+During the pilot, FHC provided a mini-grant (\$50-\$500) and related education and training materials to help start or enhance an on-campus FC2 program.
+Grants were awarded based on a school's intention to (1) raise awareness of FC2 on campus, (2) increase access to FC2 on campus, and (3) enhance students' capacity to effectively and accurately use FC2.
+The pilot regions for The FC2 College Campus Program were determined through selection of the following four American College Health Associations Regional Affiliates: New England, New York, South, and South West College Health Associations.
+In total 30 colleges were chosen to receive grants for The FC2 College Campus Program, including Colgate University, Tulane University, and Duke University, plus student groups from institutions such as Boston College and University of Florida.

+Due to the pilot program's success, the program was implemented in 2014 with 20 schools chosen to receive grants between \$500 and \$1,000 along with related education and training materials.
+In 2015, 49 schools were chosen to receive an in kind donation of 300 units of FC2 along with related education and training materials.